costaivo/Tutorial-NodeJS/README.md

 - Creating API to Add Users
 - Assiging ToDoList to Users

-## Working on Sample Project: Leave Management "Defining Scope of Project Modules to be developed
+## Working on Sample Project: Leave Management

+- Defining Scope of Project Modules to be developed
 - Database Design
 - API Calls  for  Employee Mangement
 - API Calls  for applying Leave